ketan-cloverinfotech/general_documents/Understanding PATH 1in Linux.md

-## Response:
-Thought about Linux PATH variable for a few seconds

 **What is the PATH environment variable?**
 In Linux (and other Unix-like systems), the `PATH` environment variable is a list of directories that the shell (like `bash` or `zsh`) checks when you type a command.
 Think of it as the _“search path”_ for executables.
 If a command is located in one of the directories listed in `PATH`, you can run that command without typing its full path.